Theimx/Theimx/README.md

-👋Hi, I'm Theimx, I work for being an engineer, and i'm Looking for a 2 weeks observation'stage for June
+👋Hi, I'm Theimx, I work for being an engineer,I have started coding in 2021 and i'm Looking for a 2 weeks observation'stage for June

 🔧Languages and Tools: